All Episodes

 There's some talent out there that wasn't being tapped.

-So he went to a nonpartisan women's group, a group called Mass Gap.
+So he went to a non-partisan women's group, a group called Mass Gap, and they supplied him with binders filled with resumes from women.

-So when you hear the word binder out of the mouth of that idiot Biden or the clueless Obama, and they're trying to insult your intelligence by thinking they can make you hate this man when all he wanted to do was find qualified women and hire them.
+So when you hear the word binder out of the mouth of that idiot Biden or the clueless Obama, they're trying to insult your intelligence by thinking they can make you hate this man when all he wanted to do was find qualified women and hire them.

-I hope your intelligence is insulting.
+I hope your intelligence is insulted.

 This is how I feel every day dealing with liberals.